vallais-dev/AET-Systems/theory.md

 reconstructed trajectory is governed by the p-adic Lipschitz behavior of the composed maps.
 Whether the reconstruction stays stable over the prediction horizon is a property of the specific class of maps pCHA constructs; it is documented empirically in §4.
-I do not claim that the ultrametric structure alone determines the horizon.
+I don't claim that the ultrametric structure alone determines the horizon.

 ### 2.5 Hyperchaos classification